aduffy70/LabNotes/_posts/2025/2025-05-29-polyploid-percentage-from-private-alleles.md

 Then ask:
   * What proportion of those fixed loci are heterozygous?
   * How does that proportion heterozygous compare when we repeat this using other species than the hypothesized parents?
-  * How doe the proportion of those loci compared to the proportion of heterozygous loci overall in the sample?
+  * How does the proportion of those loci compare to the proportion of heterozygous loci overall in the sample?

 ## Script output